Supporting the Activities of Para SpecialistsSupporting the Activities of Para Specialists

 Doing my best to compete in the Paralympics

 Currently, my time is still slow, but I will work hard at training while working and aim to compete in the 1500-meter run in the Paralympics.
-I would also like to challenge the 3000-meter run and the 500-meter run.
+I would also like to challenge the 3,000-meter run, the 5,000-meter run, and the half marathon.

 Profile